Does your organization see your employees as a replaceable commodity? Or as a key resource to be cultivated as part of the path to long-term success?

 Never underestimate the power of recognition.
 Studies have shown that employees who are recognized for their hard work are more loyal and productive.
 When used in moderation, the recognition of employees by the CEO or other executives for rare achievements, and milestones can serve as an especially strong motivator.
 Recognition can be as simple as a note t in a company-wide email, but if you want to make more impact, record a short video calling out your employee’s efforts using your smartphone or iPad, and post it to your company’s internal social network to increase its visibility.

 Panopto’s industry-leading video platform is currently in use at over 500 enterprises, Fortune 500 companies, and academic institutions worldwide.
-To learn how Panopto can help improve executive communications at your company, contact us for a demonstration or sign up for a free, full-featured 30-day trial.
+To learn how Panopto can help improve executive communications at your company, contact us for a free, full-featured trial.